SBQ-1999/CryFold/README.md

 <summary>Version History</summary>
 <br>

+**V1.3.2**

+1.Accelerated the speed of hmmsearch and supported the output of a2m format alignment result files in the hmm directory for user reference.

+2.Added a new refine feature.
+Users can provide a protein structure file for CryFold refinement and identification.
+Please see **Usage** for details.

 **V1.3.1**

 1.Fixed the bug that caused density maps with less than 300 amino acids to not run.